 Land Acquisition

-A Thai national married to a foreign national may acquire land in Thailand but it must be assured that the land will be a personal property of the Thai spouse and not a joint asset between husband and wife based on marital property laws.
+A Thai national married to a foreign national may acquire land in Thailand, but Land Office practice requires confirmation that the land is purchased as the personal property of the Thai spouse and not as marital property jointly owned with the foreign spouse.

 Land Office Confirmation or Certify Letter